 Neymar leads Barcelona to 2-1 win over Madrid

-BARCELONA, Spain (AP) - Neymar scored in his first clasico and set up Alexis Sanchez for an exquisite decider as Barcelona beat fierce rival Real Madrid 2-1 at Camp Nou in the Spanish league on Saturday.
+BARCELONA, Spain (AP) - Neymar scored in his first `clasico' and set up Alexis Sanchez for an exquisite decider as Barcelona beat Real Madrid 2-1 at Camp Nou in the Spanish league on Saturday.

-With Lionel Messi oddly quiet, Neymar opened in the 19th minute from close range after receiving Andres Iniesta's pass as the Brazil striker outshone fellow newcomer and adversary Gareth Bale.
+With Lionel Messi oddly quiet, Neymar opened in the 19th minute from close range after receiving Andres Iniesta's pass as the Brazil striker outshone fellow newcomer and rival Gareth Bale.

-While Neymar has lived up to his 57-million-euro transfer this summer, questions over the wisdom of Madrid's 100 million euros payout for Bale will continue after he failed to produce a shot on goal before being replaced by Karim Benzema with half an hour to go.
+While Neymar lived up to his (euro) 57-million transfer this summer, questions over the wisdom of Madrid's (euro) 100-million payout for Bale will continue after he failed to produce a shot on goal before being replaced by Karim Benzema with half an hour to go.

-Benzema went on to hit the woodwork as Madrid threatened to equalize before Alexis took Neymar's pass and sealed the victory in the 78th with a brilliant chipped shot.
+Benzema hit the woodwork before Alexis took Neymar's pass and sealed the victory in the 78th with a brilliant chipped shot.